 The very first step to web design success is choosing the right platform for your website.
 Most web designers will go for WordPress or a managed, drag-and-drop website builder like Wix or Squarespace.
 Whether you opt for the DIY route or hire a developer, make sure that you have a good understanding of how to use and maintain your site.

 Once you’ve chosen the platform for your website, it’s time to get the basics set up such as hosting and domain name.
 You want to make sure that your hosting provider can scale with you as your website and business grow.
 From here, you should then decide on what type of content management system (CMS) you’ll use.
 CMSs like WordPress can help you create the most dynamic websites with plenty of features but could require more time and technical expertise to work with compared to alternative platforms.

 Finally, don’t forget about basic SEO items such as creating a robots.txt file and optimizing meta tags for each page you create.
 Optimizing your site from the start will ensure that search engines can properly crawl and index it from the get-go–a major key in making sure visitors can find your website easily when they search online.

 Before you even start designing your website, it’s important to develop a content strategy first.
 After all, the design is nothing without the content that supports it.
 Content comes in many forms, from text and images to video and audio—all of which should work together harmoniously to create an engaging experience for your visitors.

 Your content strategy should focus on providing a clear message for visitors as soon as they land on your website.
-Think about what you want your visitors to understand, how you want them to feel, and how you want them to interact with your content.
+Think about what you want your visitors to understand, and how you want them to feel.
+And how you want them to interact with your content.
 In addition, all of your design decisions should be based on the content you plan to include in your website.